jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     the yeast and salt flavouring gives the bread a pretzel bagel type flavour.
     You can again omit this entirely if that’s your thing. &nbsp;
   directions_markdown: >-
-    # **This is a no kneading dough recipe **
+    # This is a no kneading dough recipe

-    **I've adjusted and perfected which means you don't need a bulky stand mixer or any equipment, all you need is time.**
+    **I've adjusted and perfected it to my tastes the great thing about this recipe is you don't need a bulky stand mixer or to spend ages kneading dough by hand, or any equipment, all you need is time.**

     > If you own a stand mixer you can still use the ingredient quantities